✨ Diwali Deal: 25% OFF + 2-Year Price Lock For New Users! 🎉 Limited Time Offer — Sign Up Now 🪔

 How it Works:

-• Note down all the work you require finishing for the week.
-It is good to be realistic here and note down only 5-9 tasks.
+• Note down all the week’s work you require finishing.
+Note down only 5-9 tasks.

 • Now you have to make RPM blocks.
 Focus on your most important area and make a block for it.
-Regardless of the task type, there are always 3 columns:
+There are always 3 columns:

 • The first column is about the results you wish to get.